-Our compensation committee made equity incentive awards to our named executive officers in the amounts set forth in the table below during 2015, which corresponded to generally the 75th percentile of our peer group with respect to equity incentive compensation.
-In the case of each stock option award, these grants were based on the named executive officer's existing equity incentive holdings, level of responsibility within our company, equity ownership in relation to the peer group benchmark, and the compensation committee's assessment of the named executive officer's individual performance and our overall company performance in the fiscal year 2014, in each case without reference to any specific metric.
-Our compensation committee reduced the number of shares underlying annual equity incentive awards to our named executive officers by an average of 16% compared to 2014 (without giving effect to a 2014 grant to Dr. Bowden, who did not receive an annual stock option award in 2014 because he joined the company in May 2014, or a 2014 grant of restricted stock units to Mr. Goddard made in September 2014).
-A 15% average reduction was applied to annual equity awards to all other employees and our board of directors.
-In reducing the size of 2015 annual stock option awards to executives, our compensation committee, or board of directors, as applicable, sought to reflect the appreciation of our stock price from our initial public offering in 2013 to January 2015, while also reducing the potential dilutive impact of new equity awards to accommodate the company's broader organizational growth without adversely affecting the competitiveness of our executive compensation program or undermining the long-term incentives provided by the company's compensation program.
-The reduction also took into account the increase in the company's stock price in February 2015 compared to March 2014.
-While the company reduced the number of annual stock option grants in 2015, the grant date fair value of the reduced number of stock options granted in 2015 is higher than the grant date fair value of the larger number of stock options granted to our named executive officers in prior years.
-This increase in the value of annual stock option awards (and the corresponding increase in the value of total compensation for our named executive officers in 2015) is attributable largely to the significantly higher market value of our common stock on February 2, 2015, the date of these option grants, compared to prior years.
-On February 2, 2015, the closing price per share of our common stock as quoted on the NASDAQ Global Select Market (used for calculating the grant date fair value) was \$107.89, as compared to \$31.64 on March 5, 2014, the grant date of the 2014 annual stock option awards.
+Our compensation committee made equity incentive awards to our named executive officers in the amounts set forth in the table below during 2016.
+In the case of each stock option award, these grants were based on the named executive officer's existing equity incentive holdings, level of responsibility within our company, equity ownership in relation to the peer group benchmark, and the compensation committee's assessment of the named executive officer's individual performance and our overall company performance in the fiscal year 2016, in each case without reference to any specific metric.
+Our compensation committee reduced the number of shares underlying annual equity incentive awards to our named executive officers by an average of 30% compared to 2015 (excluding Mr. Hirsch and Mr. Hoerter, neither of whom received an annual equity incentive award in 2015 and adjusting for the pro ration of Dr. Bowden's 2015 annual equity incentive award based on his start date in May 2014).
+A 25% average reduction was applied to annual equity awards to all other employees.
+In reducing the size of 2016 annual stock option awards to executives, our compensation committee, or board of directors, as applicable, sought to reduce the potential dilutive impact of new equity awards to accommodate the company's broader organizational growth without adversely affecting the competitiveness of our executive compensation program or undermining the long-term incentives provided by the company's compensation program.

-the Number of Equity
+% Change over 2015 in the Number of Equity

-2015 Equity Incentive Awards Incentive Awards
+2016 Equity Incentive Awards Incentive Awards

-Dr. Schenkein 136,000(1) -15.0%
+David P. Schenkein, M.D.
+102,000(1) -25.0%

-Mr. Higgons(2) 68,000(1) -15.0%
+Andrew Hirsch -(2) -

-Dr. Biller, Ph.D.
-68,000(1) -15.0%
+Steve Hoerter -(3) -

-Dr. Bowden, M.D.
-17,000(3) - (5)
+Scott Biller, Ph.D.
+45,220(1) -33.5%

-6,265(4)
+Christopher Bowden, M.D.
+45,220(1) 166.0%(4)

-Mr. Goddard 30,600(1) -23.5%(6)
+Glenn Goddard(5) 20,330(1) -33.6%